320th Division (Vietnam): Vietnam War

 On 12 August 1968, a deserter from the 64th Regiment revealed that the Division had once again crossed the DMZ and was moving to positions near Cam Lo.
 In response to this the 3rd Marines deployed north of the Cam Lo River on 13 August and engaged the 8th Battalion of the 64th Regiment, killing 43.
 The operation continued until 26 October resulting in over 1,500 PAVN killed for the loss of less than 200 Marines.

-In early 1970 the 320B Division was converted from a training division to a mobile division subordinate to the PAVN High Command.
+In early 1970, the 320B Division was converted from a training division to a mobile division subordinate to the PAVN High Command.

-In 1971, the Division, together with the 304th and 308th Divisions formed part of the PAVN B-70 Corps based in southern Laos.
+In 1971, the Division (320A), together with the 304th and 308th Divisions formed part of the PAVN B-70 Corps based in southern Laos.
 The entire B-70 Corps opposed ARVN forces during Operation Lam Son 719.
-By 19 March the Division's 64th Regiment was operating east of Ban Dong/A Luoi in an attempt to prevent ARVN withdrawal along Route 9.
+On 25 February, with heavy artillery and attached tanks support, the Division's 64th Regiment overrun FSB 31 of the ARVN 3rd Airborne Brigade, capturing its commander along with his staff.
+By 19 March, the 64th Regiment was operating east of Ban Dong/A Luoi in an attempt to prevent ARVN withdrawal along Route 9.

-During the Easter Offensive of 1972 the Division was involved in the Battle of Kontum attacking the ARVN fire support bases between Dak To and Kontum.
+In early 1972, the Division together with the independent 24B regiment were sent to reinforce the Central Highlands Front (B3 Front).

-On 20 January 1973 during the War of the flags period before the Paris Peace Accords came into effect on 28 January 1973, the Division attacked Đức Cơ Camp and by the next day seized the camp.
+During the Easter Offensive of 1972 the Division was involved in the Battle of Kontum attacking the ARVN fire support bases between Dak To and Kontum under Col. Nguyễn Kim Tuấn, while its sibling - the 320B Division took part in the Second Battle of Quảng Trị under Col. Nguyễn Sùng Lãm.